78.1 SSH Public Keys

 On a request for a connection, the remote host will use the public key to encrypt a message (a random number in fact) such that only with the private key can the message be decrypted.
 The message is sent back to the requesting (local) host and if it is properly decrypted and returned to the remote host for verification, the connection is allowed.
 A password is never used.

-Some remote hosts disable password login through the configuration of the sshd sever.
+Some remote hosts disable password login through the configuration of

 There is also a choice of authentication algorithms to use.
 RSA is generally suggested today and is the default.

 When you connect to the remote host using ssh your public key on that host will be used to send an encrypted message (a random number in fact) back to your local host.
 The local host decrypts the message using the private key stored only on the local host and decrypted using the passphrase (if any).
 The decrypted message is returned to the remote host for verification.

 To reiterate, this method using public keys does not send passwords (or passphrases) over the network.
 A passphrase (if any) is used on the local host only to unlock the local private key.

 Your donation will support ongoing availability and give you access to the PDF version of this book.
 Desktop Survival Guides include Data Science, GNU/Linux, and MLHub.
 Books available on Amazon include Data Mining with Rattle and Essentials of Data Science.
 Popular open source software includes rattle, wajig, and mlhub.
 Hosted by Togaware, a pioneer of free and open source software since 1984.
 Copyright © 1995-2021 Graham.Williams@togaware.com Creative Commons Attribution-ShareAlike 4.0